Positioning Swing Care as a leading authority in fibromyalgia care.

-Swing Care is a groundbreaking specialty care practice offering comprehensive, personalized care for fibromyalgia.
+Swing Care is a specialty care practice offering comprehensive, personalized care for fibromyalgia.

 Swing Therapeutics is an early-stage startup based in San Francisco.
-As part of the product team, I played a key role in shaping the evolution of the company’s brands and enhancing user experiences across digital and physical channels, various touchpoints, and formats.
-In this particular case, I collaborated with the product, marketing, engineering, and clinical teams on the brand positioning and the marketing website design for Swing’s new virtual clinic—Swing Care.
+As part of the product team, I played a key role in shaping the evolution of the company’s brands and enhancing user experiences across digital and physical channels and multiple touchpoints.
+In this case, I collaborated with the product, marketing, engineering, and clinical teams on the brand positioning and the marketing website design for Swing’s new virtual clinic—Swing Care.

 My role

-I was responsible for developing the brand strategy for Swing Care, evolving its visual identity and design system, creating high-fidelity designs for mobile and desktop, preparing development-ready files for engineering, and participating in quality assurance.
+As a visual designer, I was responsible for developing the brand strategy for Swing Care, evolving its visual identity, developing a design system, creating high-fidelity designs for mobile and desktop, preparing development-ready files for engineering, and participating in quality assurance.

 Skills